Your rights in relation to privacy

 Personal information is any information that identifies an individual or any information from which an individual’s identity could reasonably be ascertained.
 During the provision of our services, including if you access our website, we may collect your personal information.

-We generally collect four kinds of information:
+We generally collect five kinds of information:

 1. personal information provided by you, including your name, address, telephone number and email address;

 2. health and financial information in the event that you enter our care as a resident;

 3. government identifiers such as Medicare, Pension or Veteran’s Affairs numbers;

 4. information that we obtain about you in the course of your interaction with our website including your internet protocol (IP) address, the date and time of your visit to our website, the pages you have accessed, the links on which you have clicked and the type of browser that you were using; and

 5. aggregated statistical data which is information relating to your use of our website and our services, such as traffic flow and demographics.